February 13, 2020

 Prior to joining Canaan, Julie worked at Genentech bringing new oncology products to market in roles spanning business development, cross functional management and commercial.
 Julie served on the board of the Biden Cancer Initiative and co-chaired the IT advisory board for Planned Parenthood Northern California.
 She holds an M.B.A. from Stanford’s Graduate School of Business, a M.Phil. from Cambridge University in BioScience Enterprise and a B.S. in Molecular Biophysics and Biochemistry from Yale University.

-Dr. Kang joined The Column Group in 2015.
+JJ Kang joined The Column Group in 2015.
+The Column Group (TCG) is a science-driven venture capital firm that makes significant financial and operational commitments to build early stage drug discovery companies based on their unique scientific platforms and potential to deliver multiple breakthrough therapeutics.
+TCG’s mission is the generation of fundamentally strong companies, built from the ground up, based on great science and the ability to generate multiple differentiated product opportunities.
 Previously, Dr. Kang worked at FibroGen in the project management of drug discovery and development programs, and prior to that, in corporate strategy.
-Dr. Kang investigated inhibition of DNA methylation and chemical induction of immunogenicity in cancer cells in the laboratory of Professor Peter Dervan, completing her PhD at the California Institute of Technology.
-Dr. Kang attended Harvard University for her undergraduate studies.
+Dr. Kang completed her PhD at the California Institute of Technology and attended Harvard University for her undergraduate studies.
 She serves on the board of Tenaya Therapeutics and Escient Pharmaceuticals (chairwoman), and previously served on the Exonics board prior to its acquisition by Vertex.

 Dr. Gaster joined venBio with experience as a physician, entrepreneur, and life sciences investor.
 He currently serves on the board of Arrakis, Pharvaris, and Aeovian and as a board observer for Akero Therapeutics, Harmony Biosciences, and Impel NeuroPharma.
 Prior to joining venBio, Richard served as the head of translational medicine at Pliant Therapeutics.
 As a key member of the initial management team, Richard participated in the formation and launch of Pliant Therapeutics from Third Rock Ventures where he previously served as a Senior Associate.
 During his tenure at Third Rock Ventures, Richard was responsible for company creation to transform new areas of science into innovative drug discovery companies.
 He began his career as a resident physician in Harvard’s Plastic and Reconstructive Surgery Program.
 Richard has published numerous articles in top-tier peer-reviewed journals including Nature Medicine and Nature Nanotechnology, holds more than a dozen patents, and was named one of Forbes “30 Under 30” in Science and Healthcare.